mrklein/openfoam-os-x/README.md

-# OpenFOAM(TM) on OS X
+# OpenFOAM(R) on OS X

-Patches for OpenFOAM(TM) compilation on macOS.
+Patches for OpenFOAM(R) compilation on macOS.
 Detailed installation instructions can be found in [wiki](https://github.com/mrklein/openfoam-os-x/wiki).

+## Disclaimer

+This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM(R)  and OpenCFD(R)  trade marks.

+## Acknowledgement

+OPENFOAM(R)  is a registered trade mark of OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com.

 ## Aug.
 11, 2017